Meet the Team: Katie, our Wellbeing Link Worker.

 What are your top tips for wellbeing?

 Maintaining your wellbeing should always be a priority.
 Remember to do activities that bring you joy.
 Whenever possible, give yourself the gift of relaxation by unplugging and unwinding.
-Maybe you can try to incorporate physical activity into your routine a few times a week, even if it's just a leisurely stroll.
+Maybe you can try to incorporate physical activity into your weekly routine, even if it's just a leisurely stroll.
 Your wellbeing is always worth investing in.

 What are your hobbies?